PhD, Economics, Harvard University, 1999

 BA, Economics, Yonsei University, 1990

-Woo's research interests are in growth and productivity, fiscal policy, political economy and international economic integration.
-His work has been published in leading economics journals, including the Review of Economics and Statistics, Journal of Public Economics, European Economic Review, Journal of Development Economics and Economic Inquiry, as well as in the IMF and OECD working paper series and books.
-Woo is an associate editor of International Economic Journal.
+His research areas include macroeconomics, growth and productivity, sovereign debt and fiscal policy, political economy, social polarization, inequality, and international economic integration.
+His papers have been published in leading economics journals, such as the Review of Economics and Statistics, European Economic Review, Journal of Public Economics, Journal of Development Economics, Economica, Economic Inquiry, IMF Economic Review and Fiscal Studies.